-a.
-Screened or protected windows having a bottom sill height of 48 inches or more measured from the interior finished floor at the pool access level.

-b.
-Windows facing the pool in stories above the first story.

-c.
-Screened or protected pass-through kitchen windows 42 inches or higher with a counter beneath.

-2.Other means of protection, such as All doors providing direct access from the home to the pool must be equipped with a self-closing, doors with self-latching devices or doors with positive mechanical latching/locking devices installed a minimum of 54 inches above the threshold, which is are approved by the administrative authority having jurisdiction, shall be accepted.
+- a.
+Screened or protected windows having a bottom sill height of 48 inches or more measured from the interior finished floor at the pool access level. - b.
+Windows facing the pool on floor above the first story. - c.
+Screened or protected pass-through kitchen windows 42 inches or higher with a counter beneath. - 2.Other means of protection, such as All doors providing direct access from the home to the pool must be equipped with a self-closing, doors with self-latching devices or doors with positive mechanical latching/locking devices installed a minimum of 54 inches above the threshold, which is are approved by the administrative authority having jurisdiction, shall be accepted.

-424.2.17.1.10 Where an aboveground pool structure is used as a barrier or where the barrier is mounted on top of the pool structure, and the means of access is a ladder or steps, the ladder or steps either shall be capable of being secured, locked or removed to prevent access, or the ladder or steps shall be surrounded by a barrier which meets the requirements of 424.2 .17.1.1 through 424.2.17.1.9 and 424.2.17.1.12 through 424.2.17.1.14.
+424.2.17.1.10 Where an aboveground pool structure is used as a barrier or where the barrier is mounted on top of the pool structure, and the means of access is a ladder or steps, the ladder or steps either shall be capable of being secured, locked or removed to prevent access, or the ladder or steps shall be surrounded by a barrier which meets the requirements of 424.2.17.1.1 through 424.2.17.1.9 and 424.2.17.1.12 through 424.2.17.1.14.
 When the ladder or steps are secured, locked or removed, any opening created shall not allow the passage of a 4 inch diameter sphere.

-.......424.2.17.1.11 Standard screen enclosures which meet the requirements of section 424.2.17 may be utilized as part of or all of the "barrier" and shall be considered a "non-dwelling" wall.
+424.2.17.1.11 Standard screen enclosures which meet the requirements of section 424.2.17 may be utilized as part of or all of the "barrier" and shall be considered a "non-dwelling" wall.
+One end of the barrier shall not be removable without the aid of tools.

-424.2.17.1.12 The barrier must be placed around the perimeter of the pool and unless the fence, wall, or other enclosure or portion thereof is situated on the perimeter of the pool, is being used as part of the barrier, and meets the barrier requirements of this section.
+424.2.17.1.12 The barrier must be placed around the perimeter of the pool and must be separate from any fence, wall, or other enclosure surrounding the yard unless the fence, wall, or other enclosure or portion thereof is situated on the perimeter of the pool, is being used as part of the barrier, and meets the barrier requirements of this section.